sloth-ci/sloth-ci/README.rst

 ``listen_to``
 -------------

-Each Sloth instance listens on its own path on the server and port defined in the server config (see above.)
+Each Sloth instance listens on its own path on the host and port defined in the server config.

 For example, if the ``listen_to`` param is "my_app" and the default ``server.conf`` is used, the Sloth instance will listen to ``http://127.0.0.1:8080/my_app/``.

 ``work_dir`` and ``actions``
 ----------------------------
-The ``actions`` section contains the list of actions to be performed when a request comes to the SLoth instance.
+The ``actions`` section contains the list of actions to be performed when a request comes to the Sloth instance.

 The directory, in which Sloth must operate is declared in ``work_dir``.
 This is your application directory.